-This factsheet looks at section 136 of the Mental Health Act.
-It gives information on the professionals you might come across, when this section is used, how it is carried out, what your rights are and what could happen afterwards.
+This section looks at Section 136 of the Mental Health Act.
+It gives information about professionals you might meet, when this section is used.
+And what will happen if it is used.

-- After your assessment you may leave hospital or you may stay under a section of the Mental Health Act.
+- After your mental health assessment you may be discharged.
+Or you may stay in hospital under a different section of the Mental Health Act.

-- You have rights under this section.
-You can get legal advice, ask the police or hospital to tell someone where you are and get mental health treatment.
+- Under Section 136 you have the right to be told why you have been detained, get legal advice, ask the police or hospital to tell someone where you are and get mental health treatment.

 This section covers:

-- How long will I be on this section?
+- How long will I be on Section 136?

 - What are my rights?